tttppp/ragl/rules.md

 # The Rulebook

-Red Alert Global League (RAGL), Season 7 is played out over up to 10 weeks from March 4th till May 12th, 2019.
-This timespan includes 8 weeks for the group stage and 2 weeks reserved for unforeseen delays, tiebreakers and Playoffs.
+Red Alert Global League (RAGL), Season 8 is played out over up to 11 weeks from September 30th till December 15th, 2019.
+This timespan includes up to 8 weeks for the group stage and 3 weeks reserved for unforeseen delays, tiebreakers and Playoffs.
+Timespan of the season is a subject to change depending on actual player rosters and will be finalized after player registrations are closed.

-Current prize pool total: $242
+Current prize pool total: $260
 For details on prize pool contributions, check out the Prize Pool section at the end of this post.

 ```